 Climb the last of the steps to the entrance.
 Don’t look back yet!
 You’ll have plenty of time for gazing out over the red-orange rooftops of Prague once you’ve checked this popular sight off your list.

-Part with your hard-earned money for a ticket at 9am and get your butt into the cathedral.
+Part with your hard-earned money for a ticket at 9am and prioritize the cathedral.
 Stare in awe at the most spectacular stained glass windows you’ve ever seen (correction: will ever see) and then walk the length of the castle grounds, popping in and out of whichever exhibits pique your interest.

 Prague Castle to Dancing House: ETA 32 min

 Want to feel like a local and cover a lot of ground in a short amount of time?
-Suck it up and walk the half-hour distance along the water from the castle to Dancing House.
-This building will make you ponder surrealism and inspire you to embrace your quirky side.
+Walk the half-hour distance along the water from the castle to Dancing House.
+This building will make you ponder surrealism.
 It’s worth seeing once and makes for a better talking point than another European church you saw.

 Get a good look at Dancing House and then make an optional pit stop at the nearby Cat Cafe.
 The snacks aren’t anything to write home about, but I’m sure you’re tired at this point and could use some kitty cuddles.